6 Common Job Search Myths (And How To Shatter Them)

 Creating a list of target employers and strategically networking your way into the company will yield better results.

-Here are 6 other long-standing myths that continue to persist.
+Here are 6 common job search myths that continue to persist.

 #1 You can’t get a job through social media.